boogie-org/boogie/Source/UnitTests/README.md

 Visual Studio
 -------------

 Visual studio needs the "NUnit Test Adapter for VS2012 and VS2013" add-in to be installed (Tools > Extensions and Updates).
-Once that is installed you can run unit tests by going
+Once that is installed you can run unit tests by

 1. Going to the Test Explorer (TEST > Windows > Test Explorer)
 2. Clicking on "Run All" in the Test Explorer.